psyc-201/yates2023/README.md

 # Composite Face Effect in Adults: A Replication Study

 ## Overview
-This project replicates Yates & Lewkowicz (2023) to validate the composite face effect (CFE) paradigm in neurotypical adults before replicating the study in children and adults with autism..
+This project replicates Yates & Lewkowicz (2023) to validate the composite face effect (CFE) paradigm in neurotypical adults before replicating the study in children and adults with autism.

 ## Original Study
 **Citation:** Yates, T. S., & Lewkowicz, D. J. (2023).
 Robust Holistic Face Processing in Early Childhood During the COVID-19 Pandemic.
 Journal of Experimental Child Psychology, 105676. https://doi.org/10.1016/j.jecp.2023.105676